vNeeL-code/ASI/README.md

 Truly 'YOURS' AI would require you to own the entire inference pipeline that works independently from network.

-**ANDROID is the most widely deployed, accessible supercomputer that is capable of providing that personal confidant capability to the device that is always with you.**
+**ANDROID is the most widely deployed, accessible supercomputer that is capable of providing that personal confidant capability to the device that is already always with you.**

 **TL:DR** - I wanted this for a while and no one delivered.
 Google could've done this a year ago and are moving there incrementally.
 I got impatient.